 Although people tend to think about Andorra as a winter destination, the truth is that Andorra in summer is paradise!

-The place is ideal for visiting during the warm summer days because it boasts breathtaking hiking trails, tasty food, pleasant temperatures, and a vast array of fun outdoor adventures suitable for all levels!
+The place is ideal for visiting during the warm summer because it boasts breathtaking hiking trails, tasty food, pleasant temperatures, and a vast array of fun outdoor adventures suitable for all levels.

-We have spent most of our holidays since we were kids in Andorra, so we know the country like the palm of our hand!
-All the time we have spent there has given us insight into what everyone needs to know when planning a trip to Andorra in summer.
+We have spent most of our summer holidays in Andorra since we were kids, so we know the country like the palm of our hand!
+All the time we have spent there has given us insight into what everyone needs to know when planning a summer trip.

 Planning a trip to Andorra in summer